OliyadTeshome/Solar_Strategy_Insights/README.md

    cd solar-strategy-insights

-2. Create a virtual environment and install dependencies: python -m venv .venv pip install -r requirements.txt
+2. Create a virtual environment and install dependencies:
+    ```bash
+    python -m venv .venv
+    pip install -r requirements.txt

-3. Run notebooks in the notebooks/ folder using Jupyter or VSCode.
+4. Run notebooks in the notebooks/ folder using Jupyter or VSCode.

 ---